futoin/specs/draft/ftn16_cid_tool.md

     * .pluginPacks = [] - custom plugin packs, implementation defined
         * $module_name - define module providing list of plugins
     * .binDir = ${HOME}/bin - user bin folder
+    * .externalSetup = false
+        - a shell command to call instead of CID with the same parameters, if set to string
-    * .externalSetup - false - skip automatic tools install, if true
+        - disable tool setup, if true
     * .timeouts - timeout configuration for various operations (may not be always supported)
         * .connect = 10 - initial connection timeout
         * .read = 60 - network timeout for individual read calls